 QUICK BROWSE CONTENT

-The 2141-KR rally car project is said to have begun early in 1986 after getting design ideas from the Lada Samara EVA (Lada Turbo) Group B prototype at VFTS (Vilniusskaja Fabrika Transportnyh Sredstv), which was founded and then managed by famous Lithuanian rally driver Stasys Brundza.
-The 2141-KR would reuse some of the same concepts such as a spaceframe (tubular) chassis construction, a mid-engine / rear wheel drive layout, and a “silhouette” bodywork implementing only the headlights, tail lights, windshield, and front doors of the base model – effectively turning the car into a diminutive coupé.
+The 2141-KR rally car project is said to have begun early in 1986 after its creators got design ideas from the Lada Samara EVA (Lada Turbo) Group B prototype at VFTS (Vilniusskaja Fabrika Transportnyh Sredstv), which was founded and then managed by famous Lithuanian rally driver Stasys Brundza.
+The 2141-KR would reuse some of the same concepts such as a spaceframe (tubular) chassis construction, a mid-engine / rear-wheel drive layout, and a “silhouette” bodywork implementing only the headlights, tail lights, windshield, and front doors of the base model – effectively turning the car into a diminutive coupé.

 Although somewhat basic in design compared to the more famous Group B silhouette supercars, the 2141-KR did nonetheless include all of the necessities for rally duty such as multiple pick-up points for the suspension.
 Both front and rear sections would open in a “clamshell” fashion to allow easier access to mechanical components.